denis9570/Denis_Orlov_cv_eng/Readme.md

  ### Introduction and aims
  ----------------
-- 24 year old boy with bachelor's degree in computer science, ready to learn new skills
+- 24 year old guy with bachelor's degree in computer science, ready to learn new skills

  ### Secondary education
  ----------------